Private Client Disputes

 - removal/replacement of executors;

-- Inheritance (Provision for Family and Dependents) Act 1975 claims;
+- claims under the Inheritance (Provision for Family and Dependents) Act 1975;

 - paternity disputes;